c10b10/wp-cli-deploy/README.md

 ### Update from new project maintainer
 *May, 2018*

 I look over this project thinking it would be something I could maintain, but I have recently been using different tools and have left wp-cli-deploy to gather dust.
-Sorry!
-I plan to incorporate the new tools into the plugin and bring it back up to speed at some point soon.
+I do plan to incorporate the new tools into the plugin and bring it back up to speed at some point soon.

 In the mean time, if someone else wants to take the reigns, you can contact [robrecord on Twitter](http://twitter.com/robrecord) to discuss.